nteche5/pascal-con/README.md

 ## ☁️ Supabase Setup

-The contact form and the admin dashboard now use Supabase for persistent message storage.
+The contact form and the admin dashboard now use Supabase for persistent message storage **and** project uploads.
 Follow these steps to configure it:

 1. **Create a table** named `contact_messages` with the following columns: